 Why Mulch Is Killing Your Trees

-Drive around any suburban neighborhood in Alexandria, Arlington or Fairfax counties and in many yards you’ll see one of the biggest tree killers – mulch volcanoes.
+Drive around any suburban neighborhood in Alexandria, Arlington, or Fairfax counties, and in many yards, you’ll see one of the worst tree killers – mulch volcanoes.

 Many landscapers and homeowners pile mulch up around tree trunks, sometimes as high as 3 feet!
 And each year they add more mulch to the pile.

-I don’t know why mulch volcanoes became a “thing” when they’re so clearly destructive.
+I don’t know why mulch volcanoes became so common when they’re so clearly destructive.
 Perhaps it’s a mistaken belief that if some mulch is good, more must be better.
 Unfortunately, that’s not the case when it comes to mulching your trees.